vmtk/vmtk.github.com/tutorials/WorkingWithNumpyArrays.md

 In order to make use of the data in numpy/python, we create a unique numpy array for every VTK array defining these components.
 In order to handle these arrays in a manageable fashion (accessible through one python object), we assign each data array to a key/value pair in a (nested) python dictionary of pre-defined structure.
 The following subsections defines the dictionary structure required for centerlines, images, and surfaces.

 Note: The following structure must be reproduced <i> exactly </i> in order to successfully convert a numpy dataset back into VMTK.
-Be sure to include all dictionary components (even if they are empty) and ensure that all keys exactally match the description below / the output from converting VMTK objects to numpy.
+Be sure to include all dictionary components (even if they are empty) and ensure that all keys exactly match the description below / the output from converting VMTK objects to numpy.

 ### Converting VMTK Surface Objects